-During your annual well woman exam, Dr. Ensley or our Physician Assistant DeLaney, will address your concerns about birth control, perform a gentle pelvic exam, and keep you informed throughout the process.
+During your annual well woman exam, Dr. Ensley will address your concerns about birth control, perform a gentle pelvic exam, and keep you informed throughout the process.
 A pelvic exam is recommended annually to monitor your pelvic health, while a Pap smear is only necessary every 3 to 5 years unless there is a concern from a previous test.

 Women experience constant changes in their bodies from puberty to menopause.
 While menopause can bring positive changes, it can also be uncomfortable.
 Dr. Ensley provides various solutions for PMS, abnormal Pap smears, bladder control issues, and menopause symptoms, such as hormone replacement therapy.
 With advanced treatments and Dr. Ensley's expertise, you can make this stage of your life the best it can be.

 Our staff is happy to schedule a convenient appointment for you.